 Other materials – for door, windows paint

-This one is simple ,easy and fast to build according to its designer ‘paul’.
+This one is simple, easy and fast to build nesting box according to its designer ‘paul’.
 It is an ideal chicken nesting box plan, and that even works perfectly fine for backyard settings.
 The materials you need for this project include:

 - Flathead wood screws